Sunday, December 29, 2019

 The thing that is awesome about D&D monks is that they are not the greatest offensive fighters, they are not the stealthiest, they have little abiltiy to sling spells and can’t heal for shit, but, when it comes to defense, they are insanely good.
 They have the best saving throws in the game, their armor class scales with their level and their nearly-always-astronomical wisdom score, and they’re the fastest characters in the game.
 Besides a nearly pathological desire to break things, Jin was focussed on mobility.
 I kept his balance and tumble skills maxed out at all times, and his climb and jump and escape artist weren’t far behind.
 I used his few psionic abilities to enhance his already impressive strengths: inertial armor boosted his already high armor class, burst briefly upped his already crazy-high speed, and catfall on top of the monk-standard slow fall ability meant that he never really worried about falling off anything.
 He wasn’t the character who could take out the enemy in one round, but he didn’t really care about how many rounds it took, because he wasn’t getting hit by anything, and he was running circles around the bad guys while they tried.

-A quick story, which may have been one of favorite Jin moments ever: We were attempting to rescue some captives who were being experimented on in this big open underground chamber which was overlooked by a large balcony thing—the way Tim described it, it sounded like the observation deck at a sports stadium or something along those lines.
+A quick story, which may have been one of my favorite Jin moments ever: We were attempting to rescue some captives who were being experimented on in this big open underground chamber which was overlooked by a large balcony thing—the way Tim described it, it sounded like the observation deck at a sports stadium or something along those lines.
 But there were no stairs or ladder or anything; it seemed that you had to get to this balcony from somewhere deeper in the cave system, because there was literally no way to get from where we were up to it.
 And, up there, looking down and (figuratively, at least) thumbing his nose at us, was the Big Bad (or at least who we thought was the Big Bad at that time).
 So I decided to let the rest of my party handle taking out the mook guards down here and resucing the hostages: I was going go get that fucker.
 You can’t reach the balcony, says Tim.
 Jin jumps for it, I say.
 Roll a check, he says—I make it.
 Okay, but now you’re just hanging off the bottom of the balcony; you still can’t get to the railing, he says.
 Jin starts climbing, I say.
 Roll a check, he says—I make it.
 Okay, but now you realize that the balcony isn’t just open, there’s a transparent barrier of some kind, he says.
 Jin breaks it, I say.
 But it’s not glass, Tim says; it’s some sort of crytsal, only fairly thin, so you can see through it, but still pretty strong.
 Jin starts punching it, I say.
 It might take him a while, but he’ll get through it.
 By this point, the bad guy’s sneer is gone, and he’s starting to look a bit worried.
 As the first cracks appear in the giant crystal window, he decides to get the hell out of there.
 Patient as ever, Jin just keeps right on punching.
 No need to worry: he knew he could run twice as fast as the bad guy ...

 Jin was ostensibly an Asian character, but I never really borrowed the cultural aspect of that.
 It was mainly a physical thing: if you’re going to play a monk character, who doesn’t want to look like Bruce Lee?
 Actually, Jin was more of cross between Bruce Lee and Jackie Chan, but bald.
 And no shirt.
 In fact, although it wasn’t exactly a vow of poverty, Jin never had any interest in material possessions, and generally travelled around wearing nothing but pants and a rope belt.
 He was thin and ropily muscled; not overly strong, but very lithe and wiry.
 As a child, he was the youngest of a huge family.
 His parents couldn’t really deal with having one more mouth to feed, so, when a group of traveling monks passed by, they agreed to offer their young son in service, in exchange for some food and perhaps a few coins.
 Yes, they essentially sold their child; but, on the other hand, he probably ended up getting a better life out of it.
 Unlike the standard dark backstory of dead parents, Jin just didn’t ever think much about his family: they never really mattered to him.
 The monastery was his family, and there he learned the wonder of breaking things.